AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 chart.plot(1).williamsR(mapping_3, 4, "marker");
 ```

-You can also map multiple tables, which allows you, for example, show odd and even days on different series:

 {sample}WD\_Data\_Table\_04{sample}

+You can also map multiple tables, which allows you, for example, to show odd and even days on different series:

 ```
 // create two data tables